gobabygocarswithjoysticks/gbg-pcb/README.md

 # credits

-## V2.0 and V2.1 prototype boards sponsored by [PNW Assistive Technology](https://pnwassistivetechnology.org/)

 ## This project was inspired by the [Go Baby Go project](https://health.oregonstate.edu/gobabygo) that modifies powerwheels cars for kids with disabilities

+## PCBs and components for the V2.0 and V2.1 prototyping runs were sponsored by [PNW Assistive Technology](https://pnwassistivetechnology.org/)

 ## Copyright: [gobabygocarswithjoysticks](https://github.com/gobabygocarswithjoysticks/index) and Joshua Phelps, MIT License